 Bountiful City personnel will provide inspection during the construction process to verify postconstruction BMP's are built as designed.
-Permanent facilities (both public and private) will be included in an inventory which defines specific maintenance requirements.
+This will also be ensured by the storm water bond which will not be released unless post-construction controls are constructed according to approved plans.
+Permanent facilities (both public and private) will be included in an inventory which defines maintenance requirements.
 Follow-up inspections will be performed, and the information regarding the inspection/compliance status will be logged into the inventory.

 Enforcement procedures will also be followed to ensure long-term maintenance is being done for the permanent controls.